ADAM-Lab-GW/layer-ensemble-averaging/README.md

 ## License

 Distributed under the BSD-3 License.
-See LICENSE.txt for more information.
+See LICENSE.md for more information.

 ## Contact